SkTamim/rhino5-commands/README.md

 The options are the buttons within the dialog box, allowing you to select a layer or create a new one.

 ### Note for better use
 There are several ways to change an object's layer.
 You can also right-click on the layer in the Layer panel and choose "Change Object Layer," or use the pie menu in Matrix.
-The `ChangeLayer` command is simply the typed-command method.
+The `ChangeLayer` command is simply the typed-command method for users who prefer it.

 ### Practical Use Cases
 * **Use Case 1 (Organization):** You have just created a set of prongs for a ring.
 To keep your model organized, you select the new prongs, run `ChangeLayer`, and move them to your "Prongs" layer.
+This allows you to hide or show all prongs at once.
 * **Use Case 2 (Correcting Mistakes):** You realize you accidentally created a gemstone on your "Metal" layer.
-You select the gemstone, run `ChangeLayer`, and move it to the correct "Gems" layer.
+You select the gemstone, run `ChangeLayer`, and move it to the correct "Gems" layer to ensure it has the right appearance and properties.

 ### Other Information
 Proper layer management is one of the most important habits for efficient and professional CAD modeling.

 ---

-## 81. ChangeToCurrentLayer
+## 82. ChangeToCurrentLayer

 ### Short Info
 Change an object's layer to the current layer.